 Where Do Dogs Develop Yeast Infections?

-Dogs are most likely to develop either yeast dermatitis or yeast otitis but some dogs may even have both types of yeast infections at the same time.
-Dermatitis is an infection and inflammation of the skin and otitis is an infection and inflammation of the ears.
-Both kinds of yeast infections can cause discomfort and itching and owners usually notice the symptoms right away if they know what to look for.
+Dogs are most likely to develop yeast dermatitis (skin infections) or yeast otitis (ear infections) but some dogs may have both types of yeast infections at the same time.
+Dermatitis means inflammation of the skin and otitis means inflammation of the ears.
+Both sites of yeast infections can cause discomfort, itching, and bad odors, so owners usually notice the symptoms right away if they know what to look for.

 Yeast otitis usually causes redness inside the ear, scaling of the ear flap or pinna, head shaking, scratching at the ear, face rubbing, and an odor.